Last Updated on November 9, 2021 by admin

 These train tables are loved for years, starting around age 2: That’s usually when tots start to get into imaginative play, can figure out how tracks fit together, and have fallen deeply in love with old-timey steam engine trains.

 Some new 2-year-olds will still be more interested in throwing and crashing trains than running things in a dignified manner, and most wooden train sets are suggested for ages 3 and up due to small parts.
-But you could consider getting a train table now; they’re also good for dollhouses, cars, and other vehicles.
+But you could consider getting a train table now; they’re also good for dollhouses, toy cars, and other pretend play.

 1. Quality.
 A train table will stay in your home for years.
 Your toddler will probably climb on it, and eventually, you’ll want to re-sell it or give it to a friend, so pick a sturdy one.

-2. Size.
-Most train tables around the same size — at least 30 by 40 inches — but they do vary.
-Consider where you you’ll put it.
+2. Size. — Consider where you you’ll put this table and measure the space available.
 Your tot will need full access to all sides for an optimal choo-choo experience.